DIY Oatmeal Milk Bath Recipe – An Old Fashioned Coziness

 What kind of milk do I use for a milk bath?

-Adding milk to your bath alone can do a number of things for the skin, including reducing inflammation, hydrating and boosting moisture retention, exfoliating dry patches, calming redness, and more.
-I wrote in great detail about it in this article at the Herbal Academy.
+Adding milk to your bath alone can do wonders for your skin, including deeply hydrating and boosting moisture retention, gently exfoliating dry patches, calming redness, and easing skin discomfort.
+I wrote in great detail about all the incredible, skin-loving benefits of milk baths in this article for the Herbal Academy.

 When it comes to what kind of milk to use for a milk bath, you have a wealth of options these days (thanks to Whole Foods).
 Almond milk, oat milk, whole milk, goat milk, or coconut milk can all be used in a milk bath.